ciskavriezenga/SID2a_Unity/_information/jump.md

 However - some things to consider:
 - are the examples using the new input system?
 Use "Unity 6" in your search to ensure you focus on the latest Unity versions, might as well add "InputSystem" to search
 - is there a source that is written by Unity?
-By adding "unity learn" --> https://learn.unity.com/pathway/junior-programmer/unit/sound-and-effects/tutorial/lesson-3-1-jump-force-2, scrolling through it; no InputSystem in the code, so b e aware!
+By adding "unity learn" --> https://learn.unity.com/pathway/junior-programmer/unit/sound-and-effects/tutorial/lesson-3-1-jump-force-2, scrolling through it; no InputSystem in the code, so be aware!
 This is an old tutorial.
 And - OnCollission is used for isGrounded check, hmm not what we want!

 Ok, let's recheck other sources.
 Text is preferred above video, so starting with  https://gamedevbeginner.com/how-to-jump-in-unity-with-or-without-physics/ Pretty good!
 Nice overview!
 - Many options!